 Disbursements, Office Services and Anti-money Laundering charges

 - Disbursement costs incurred with outside agencies such as searches, registration fees, electronic forms, courier charges and agency fees will be charged separately.
 The amounts charged for disbursements include only the costs we incur with outside agencies.
+Where we are required to verify identity and address for Anti-Money Laundering and Countering Financing of Terrorism Act 2009 purposes, where possible we will be using our preferred third-party verification service provider APLY.
+The costs incurred for use of the service will be charged as a disbursement for each report received including where multiple applications are required and irrespective of whether the report is a verification pass or fail.
 Disbursements may be included with our accounts or may be billed separately.
 It is our policy to require payment in advance for significant disbursements.
 Where disbursements are included in an account these may not be paid by credit card unless an arrangement is made to include the administration charges which are incurred.

 - Office services (which include file opening fee, telephone charges, faxes and routine photocopying and printing) are charged at the rate of 8% of the fee.
 Large photocopying volumes will be charged on a per page basis.
 Additional internal administrative attendances are not charged in the hourly rates of our lawyers.
 Our administrative attendances in relation to disbursements e.g. obtaining a copy of the title through our Landonline licence are covered by our office services charge.